-Ever heard of glamping?
+Have you ever heard of glamping?

 No, it’s not some random word that someone made up.
 It’s actually a fantastic and glamorous way to experience nature in some of the most sophisticated surroundings possible!
 If camping isn’t for you, because you simply can’t be bothered with packing and unpacking a tent and dealing with the whole sleeping-on-the-floor thing, glamping is a fantastic middle ground between a hotel and a tent.
 (Although if you love sleeping on the ground, Croatia’s got loads of options).

 Think of a regular campsite.
 You get the beauty of nature and peace and serenity, but do you generally get much in the way of comfort?
-Glamping combines the best bits of camping, but adds in total and utter comfort and style.
-You don’t need to pack or unpack a tent, you don’t need to make a fire, and you don’t have to go outside behind a bush, if you need the toilet in the middle of the night!
+Glamping combines the best bits of camping but adds in total and utter comfort and style.
+You don’t need to pack or unpack a tent, you don’t need to make a fire, and you don’t have to go outside behind a bush if you need the toilet in the middle of the night!

 Glamping Cikat Losinj, Mali Losinj

 In Mali Losinj, you will find this real slice of outdoor heaven.
 Accommodation is like being on safari, with a wooden hut entirely at your disposal, including kitchen facilities, a coffee machine for your morning cup of java, as well as comfortable beds and living space.
 On-site, you will also find a swimming pool, spa center, shops, and restaurants.

 It’s like log cabins, the ones you get in ski resorts, but add in the sun, warmer temperatures, and Mediterranean-style scenery, and you’re not too far from what this site offers.
 You’re not cut off from the world either, as there is Wi-Fi throughout, as well as private parking.